BellowAverage/DataStreamingWorkflow/README.md

 # General Methodology of Handling the Integration of Big Dataflow on Multiple Linux Servers

+This project is a distributed log processing system that simulates web traffic, collects logs using Flume, processes them with Kafka and Flink, and visualizes the results using Elasticsearch.
+This project demonstrates scalable data stream processing for log analysis.

+## Project Overview

+- **Nginx**: Generates access logs by simulating multiple IP accesses.
+- **Squid Proxies**: Simulates access from different IP addresses.
+- **Flume**: Collects and forwards Nginx logs.
+- **Kafka**: Acts as a distributed message broker for real-time log streaming.
+- **Flink**: Processes the streamed logs for analytics.
+- **Elasticsearch**: Visualizes processed logs for insights.

+## Running the Project

+1. Set up the required services using the `start_services.sh` script.
+2. Generate web requests using the `request_generator.py` script.
+3. View logs in Elasticsearch.

+## Prerequisites

+- Nginx
+- Squid
+- Python 3.x
+- Flume
+- Kafka
+- Flink
+- Elasticsearch

+## Project Structure

+- `nginx/`: Nginx configuration.
+- `flume/`: Flume agent configuration.
+- `kafka/`: Kafka and Zookeeper configuration.
+- `python/`: Python script for generating web requests.
+- `elasticsearch/`: Elasticsearch settings and visualization tools.
+- `scripts/`: Scripts to start and manage services.

 # 1. Nginx Access.log Generator

 Created: September 12, 2024, 1:48 PM